 Android allows one application at a time to respond to headset buttons.
+The application that most recently requested to be the sole receiver of headset button events, will receive all headset button events.

 -Start DoggCatcher and press play in the DoggCatcher UI